egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 It is painfully evident that the first two choices are not protective enough alone for the requisite DNSSEC and privacy combined.

-The first one requires a separate view.
-No, `validate-except { mydomain.tld; };` statement setting doesn't cut the mustard, instead it just leaves DNSSEC broken (via un-validated answer).
+The first one requires a separate Bind9 view.
+No, this `validate-except { mydomain.tld; };` statement setting doesn't quite cut the mustard, instead it just leaves DNSSEC broken (via un-validated answer).

 The second one helps to stem the privacy leakage caused, but one can make interference past this weak privacy veil if given enough depth the zone names of its hostname.
 Sure that `deny-answer-aliases` statement setting may help, but this solves only half of the privacy in the query-answer exchange.
 It still breaks the DNSSEC chain.

 The third choice isn't even possible with today's DNSSEC validators.
-The closest nameserver vendor to support DNSSEC of private TLD is `hdns` of handshake.org but it still doesn't solve the problem of wide-spread acceptance (within today's constraints of un-obsoleted IETF RFC specifications).
+The closest nameserver vendor to support the DNSSEC of private TLD is `hdns` of handshake.org but it still doesn't solve the problem of wide-spread acceptance (within today's constraints of un-obsoleted IETF RFC specifications).